 Roof Systems of Maine – Government Contracting Fraud/Noncompliance with contract requirements ($439,500).
 Two of our whistleblower attorneys led the representation of Brian Emery, an experienced roofer and former subcontractor to Roof Systems of Maine.
 Mr. Emery brought a qui tam action under the False Claims Act against Roof Systems of Maine alleging the company defrauded the government by violating contract requirements and industry standards in roofing and siding work done on behalf of the Departments of the Army and Navy, and the National Guard Bureau.
 According to the complaint, Roof Systems systematically used inferior products and improper installation techniques at three building sites along the Maine coast.
 The government joined the case, and in 2016, Roof Systems paid $439,500 to settle the case.
 Mr. Emery received a whistleblower award of $79,110.
 See Whistleblower Insider and Morning Sentinel for more.

 DaVita — Medicare Fraud/Kickbacks ($400 million).
 Two of our whistleblower attorneys led the representation of David Barbetta, a former financial analyst for DaVita HealthCare Partners, one of the largest providers of dialysis services in the United States.
 Mr. Barbetta brought a qui tam action under the False Claims Act against DaVita alleging the company violated the Anti-Kickback Statute by paying physicians to refer their patients to DaVita clinics for dialysis.
 According to the complaint, DaVita sold doctors shares of DaVita clinics at below fair market value, and purchased doctors’ interests in other clinics at above fair market value.
 The government joined the case, and alleged that DaVita had entered into these sweetheart deals with doctors, which gave the doctors returns of over 100%, and the doctors then steered their patients to DaVita clinics.
-In 2014, DaVita paid $400 million to settle the case, the largest stand-alone kickback settlement ever, and Mr. Barbetta received a whistleblower award of over $65 million.
+In 2014, DaVita paid $400 million to settle the case, the largest stand-alone kickback settlement ever, and Mr. Barbetta received a substantial whistleblower award that was within the 15% to 25% range set by law.
 See Denver Post and Modern Healthcare for more.

 Office Depot — Government Contracting Fraud/Best Pricing ($68.5 million).
 One of our whistleblower attorneys led the representation of David Sherwin, a former business manager at Office Depot.
 Mr. Sherwin brought a qui tam action under the False Claims Act against Office Depot alleging the company overcharged over one thousand California public agencies, including schools, for office supplies.
 According to the complaint, Office Depot promised its public agency customers Office Depot’s “best” pricing when in fact it charged them millions of dollars more than they would have paid under other, more favorable Office Depot contracts.
 In addition to representing Mr. Sherwin, one of our attorneys also represented numerous public agencies that joined the case.
 Office Depot ultimately settled the case for $68.5 million, and Mr. Sherwin’s estate received a whistleblower award of $23 million.
 See LA Daily News and San Mateo Daily Journal for more.